Karincheong/ASL_call_for_help_video_classification-/README.md

 # ASL_call_for_help_video_classification
 ## Language: Python
 ### Project Type : Deep Learning in Artificial Intelligence
-### Index Terms—DCNN, CNN, InceptionV3, LSTM, GRU, Gesture Recognition, Social Media, Platform and Online Safety.
+### Index Terms—Video, Keyframe Extraction, Body Motion Detection, Gaming Theory Frame extraction, DCNN, CNN, InceptionV3, LSTM, GRU, Gesture Recognition, Social Media, Platform and Online Safety.

 Current social media platforms do not offer a sign language detection model that fits the online deaf-mute community, in this paper, we deliver a groundbreaking Sign language recognition model for call for help ASL Signs.
 Despite the fast-growing user volumes on social media platforms, the existing safety detection is based on written or spoken words and not